nikolayzhechev/finco-app/README.md

 Authnetication and authorization is also implemented.
 So you can `edit` and `delete` only if you are authorized to do so.

-Since the authentication is based on the Firebase service, please feel free to create a new user and use it for testing (if not use:  email: nikolayzhehcev@yahoo; pass: 1234qwer)
+Since the authentication is based on the Firebase service, please feel free to create a new user and use it for testing (if not use:  email: nikolayzhechev@yahoo; pass: 1234qwer)

 #### Still to implement:
 - delete funciotnality;